3box/3box/README.md

 # Goals
 * Make it easy for users to share information publicly, while preserving privacy when desired
 * Improve the onboarding experience for decentralized applications by making it easy for developers to get information about Ethereum users
-* Improve Ethereum scalability and usability with distributed database infrastructure that works in production today
+* Improve Ethereum usability with distributed database infrastructure that works in production today

 # Components
 3box consists of two major components `3box-root-hash-tracker` which is a server component and `3box-js` which is a client side library.
 Together they are used to keep track of user data stored in `orbit-db` instances.